syed92809/syed92809/README.md

 ## 🌟 About Me
 - 🔭 Currently working on: Building scalable backend solutions at Sybex Lab
 - 🌱 Learning: DevOps, Python, Node
-- 💡 Fun fact: I once debugged a tricky bug at 3 AM with nothing but coffee and determination
 - 📫 Reach me: syed92809@gmail.com

 ---